insqu/sc/README.md

 ```sc
 vim hardhat.config.js
 ```
-We should be able to see a line that specifies the solidity version `solidity: "0.8.4"`\
+We should be able to see a line that specifies the solidity version `solidity: "0.8.4"`, if we don't, we can change it to 0.8.4 using the insert command `i` as we did above, and writing to the file using `esc` then `:w`.
 Close vim using the command `:q!`\
 We are now ready to compile our contract\
 From the `sc` directory run: